DS-USAFA/PSSE-Solutions-Manual/docs/20-Hypothesis-Testing-with-Known-Distributions-Solutions.md

 Therefore we have a total 44 subjects whose temperature was greater than 98.6 and 86 who had a temperature less than 98.6

 e.
-Determine the p-value.
+Determine the $p$-value.

 Out of 130 subjects, 86 had a temperature less than 98.6 and 44 had a temperature greater.
-We can use either number to determine a p-value.
+We can use either number to determine a $p$-value.
 If the null hypothesis were true, then the probability of 86 or more, this is more extreme under that alternative hypothesis, is

 ```r